kelu124/echomods/include/UniBoard.md

 * MD0100 or equivalent for protection of VGC
 * Jumper : to select gain from pot (as per goblin) or from external (0 to 1V - connected to the 6x2 header Gain) as per goblin
+* Transfo: replace with one easily sourced from digikey / macrofab :)

 ## HV (ex tobo board)